-It is surely no news to you that the startup environment in Germany and beyond is very homogeneous.
-Let the numbers speak: 16 % of founders in Germany are women and roughly 75 % of VC money goes to male-only startup teams.
+Not really unexpectedly, the startup environment is not very diverse but rather homogeneous.
+Let the numbers speak: Let the numbers speak: 16 % of founders in Germany are women and roughly 75 % of VC money goes to male-only startup teams.
 Many companies, advisory boards, political parties have picked up these facts and want to contribute to change, for example by offering startup accelerator programs for (gender) diverse startup teams (Grow F, SpinLab Summer School), VCs that especially support female or mixed teams, quotas or scholarships.
 It has even become a trend in many industries.

-Regardless of the many aspirations to change this, there are a lot of myths and misconceptions around gender diversity that prevent startups to be more successful, for instance in terms of performance and receiving VC money.
-In this blog article I am showing you the most common myths and misconceptions that might stand in your way to grow as a startup team.
+This is due to the fact that there are several myths and misconceptions around gender diversity.
+Regardless of the many aspirations to change this situation, they prevent startups from be more successful, for instance in terms of performance and receiving VC money.
+In this blog article, we are showing you the most common myths and misconceptions that might stand in your way to grow as a startup team.

 Disclaimer: This article focuses on gender diversity.
 While gender is not the only area of unequal distribution of power and opportunities, in the startup world the gender gap is especially large.
 In this article, when referred to women, cis, trans women and non-binary persons are adressed.
 The terms “men" and "women" are used a lot - these are of course averages or vast majorities and cannot be applied to every individual.